 4. Why my Roomba Brush is not Spinning?

 The most probable reason for Roomba brush not spinning is hair getting stuck in it.
 This happens a lot in the house where furry pets live.
 The pet fur may clog the brush or bristles so much that they cannot operate like they should.
 Switching the device off and manually cleaning the clogged brushes solves the situation.

 5. How should I clean a Roomba?

 Regardless of your Roomba model, performing basic cleanup is necessary from time to time.
 Cleaning dust bin after 2 weeks or so is necessary.
 The dust filter has to be cleaned too.
 A small scissor can be used to cut off hair and pet fur that gets stuck in the side wheels or rotating brushes of the device.
 Be careful so that you do not damage the brushes.

 6. How can you easily Clean Roomba Filter?

 Looking for tips for cleaning Roomba filter?
 After taking out the air filter of the Roomba, you can clean it thoroughly.
 Use an old toothbrush to wipe away debris or particles.
 Then put the filter in hot water and rub it to clean it well.
 After that, let it dry in an airy and well ventilated place.
 When it is fully dry, put it back into the particle bin.

 7. How Many Years can a Roomba Battery Last?

 It is hard to say how many years your Roomba battery will last.
 A lot depends on your usage pattern and frequency!
 The company says one battery can last up to 400 charging cycles.
 Maintenance also has a direct impact on battery life.

-- Brand New Replacement Product, Works as Genuine Parts.
-Easy to charge and connect APS battery...
+- 【SUPERIORITY】Brand New Replacement Product, work as Genuine Parts.
+Safeguard features against...